shader-slang/shader-slang.github.io/docs/reflection-api.md

 - `myTexture1` and `myTexture2` use the same binding index `0`, but they don't conflict because `myTexture2` uses a slot from a different descriptor set.
 - `myTexture3` is bound to multiple binding slots from `0` to `9` in descriptor set 2.

-TODO: Need to use the same example from D3D11 for offset and size information and demonstrate the difference between D3D11 and Vulkan.

 ### Metal

 The shader parameters in Metal follow a similar rule as D3D11.
 A resource can be bound in one of three ways: